 ‘Not going anywhere’: Ukrainians and foreigners pledge to stay despite war risk

-The crowd, the young and the old, families with children, gathered in their thousands in a day of sunshine and snow to call for peace, but also to pledge their solidarity in defending their land against the forces massed at their borders.
+The crowd, the young and the old, families with children, have gathered in their thousands on a day of sunshine and snow to call for peace, but also to pledge their solidarity in defending their land against the forces massed at their borders.

-They marched under the blue and yellow flag of Ukraine to the Maidan in Kiev, the place where the protests which reshaped the country and paved the road to the current crisis with Russia had started, with chants of patriotism and defiance.
+They march under the blue and yellow flag of Ukraine to the Maidan in Kiev, the place where the protests that reshaped the country and paved the road to the current crisis with Russia began, with chants of patriotism and defiance.

-The vast majority of those present were Ukrainian.
-But there were also others from abroad who had settled in this country and made it their home - people who are now being urged by their governments to leave amid escalating warnings from the US and UK governments that Vladimir Putin could order an attack by the 130,000 strong Russian troops across the frontier.
+The vast majority of those present are Ukrainian.
+But there are also others from abroad, those who have settled in this country and made it their home – people who are now being urged by their governments to leave, amid escalating warnings from the US and UK governments that Vladimir Putin could order an attack by the 130,000 strong Russian troops across the frontier.

-Walking alongside 33-year-old Mr Wilson from Shropshire was his Ukrainian girlfriend, Olena, who said she would understand if he had wanted to return to England and safety.
+Walking alongside 33-year-old Mr Wilson, who is from Shropshire, is his Ukrainian girlfriend, Olena, who says she would have understood if he had wanted to return to England and safety.

-“I know his family are worried and of course they would be,” she said.
+“I know his family are worried, and of course they would be,” she says.
 “And I’ll not stand in his way.
 I said I’ll support whatever decision he makes and he has decided to stay.
-But I don’t want him to be in danger, I don’t want anyone else to be in danger.”
+But I don’t want him to be in danger; I don’t want anyone else to be in danger.”

-Mr Wilson, who works in IT, could see why the troop withdrawal was necessary.
+Mr Wilson, who works in IT, can see why the troop withdrawal is necessary.

 “They would have got caught up in the fighting, they could have had casualties, get captured if there is an invasion.
 Nato has said it will not get involved in a war here, so I can understand this.

-Dominykas Banis was also among the marchers.
+Dominykas Banis is also among the marchers.
 The 22-year-old Lithuanian student heard on Friday that his government, too, wanted him to go home.

 “I am not going right now; I will wait to see what happens.
 It’s difficult, everything is very uncertain.
-We Lithuanians have had our difficulties with Russia, and I don’t know how the Russians will behave towards someone like me if they did get here,” he said.
+We Lithuanians have had our difficulties with Russia, and I don’t know how the Russians would behave towards someone like me if they did get here,” he says.

-There is disappointment among some Ukrainians that the Lithuania and Estonia, two Baltic states which have had confrontations with Kremlin, have joined other countries in asking their nationals to get out.
+There is disappointment among some Ukrainians that Lithuania and Estonia, two Baltic states that have had confrontations with the Kremlin, have joined other countries in asking their nationals to get out.

 “We have people like the Japanese and Australians being told to leave [by their governments].
-They are from far away and one can see that they don’t want to get stuck a long way from home,” said Oleksyi Fomenko.
+They are from far away, and one can see that they don’t want to get stuck a long way from home,” says Oleksyi Fomenko.

-The British ambassador in Kiev, Melinda Simmons, tweeted on Saturday that she will remain with a small team and the embassy will stay operational.
+The British ambassador in Kiev, Melinda Simmons, tweeted on Saturday that she would remain with a small team and the embassy would stay operational.

-The US State Department said small numbers of American diplomats will remain in Kiev or go to Lviv, in the west of the country; most of the others will be posted to neighbouring countries.
-There are also reports that all US staff from the OSCE (Organisation for Security and Co-operation in Europe) mission in Ukraine will be withdrawn.
+The US State Department said small numbers of American diplomats would remain in Kiev, or go to Lviv in the west of the country; most of the others will be posted to neighbouring countries.
+There are also reports that all US staff from the OSCE (Organisation for Security and Cooperation in Europe) mission in Ukraine will be withdrawn.

-There is a feeling among some American and British expatriates that the ratcheting up of warnings from Washington and London is linked to the disastrous failure of intelligence in Afghanistan last summer which led to a chaotic evacuation after the triumph of the Taliban.
+There is a feeling among some American and British expatriates that the ratcheting up of warnings from Washington and London is linked to the disastrous failure of intelligence in Afghanistan last summer, which led to a chaotic evacuation after the takeover by the Taliban.

-“They are trying to compensate for that now,” said Doug, an American businessman who did not want his family name printed.
+“They are trying to compensate for that now,” says Doug, an American businessman who doesn’t want his surname printed.
 “I must admit I am not totally convinced by all this intelligence Joe Biden’s people are coming out with.
 The Brits are saying similar things, but they follow [the] American lead anyway.”

-The current spike in concern over a conflict started on Friday when there were leaks to the media that US intelligence had intercepted Russian communications discussing next Wednesday 16 February as a date for start of military operations.
+The current spike in concern over a potential conflict started on Friday, when there were leaks to the media that US intelligence had intercepted Russian communications discussing next Wednesday, 16 February, as a date for the start of military operations.
 American officials have acknowledged privately, however, that what they heard could have been part of a Kremlin disinformation campaign.

-Ukraine’s president, Volodymyr Zelensky, who had repeatedly complained in the past about alarming US rhetoric after seeing the damaging economic effect it has had on his country’s economy, asked Washington to produce evidence of an attack on the sixteenth.
+Ukraine’s president, Volodymyr Zelensky, who in the past has repeatedly complained about the alarming nature of US rhetoric after seeing the damaging economic effect it had on his country’s economy, asked Washington to produce evidence of a planned attack on that date.

 “I think there’s too much out there about a full-scale war from Russia, and people are even naming dates.
 The best friend for our enemies is panic in our country, and all this information only creates panic, it doesn’t help us,” said Mr Zelensky.

 “We should be ready on any day.
 We understand the risks, we understand they exist.
-If you or anyone else has extra information about the 100 per cent invasion of Russia starting on the 16th, please, give it it to us.”
+If you or anyone else has extra information about the 100 per cent invasion of Russia starting on the 16th, please give it to us.”

 Register for free to continue reading